krausest/js-framework-benchmark/README.md

 This work is derived from a benchmark that Richard Ayotte published on https://gist.github.com/RichAyotte/a7b8780341d5e75beca7 and adds more framework and more operations.

-It's also uses the work of ShMcK [Framework-Performance-Tests-with-Meteor](https://github.com/ShMcK/Framework-Performance-Tests-with-Meteor) who put Protractor and BenchPress wonderfully to work.

-Thanks to both for their great work.
+Thanks for the great work.

 ## Prerequsites